 Rivers of London, the best-selling series of fantasy thrillers comes to Titan Comics.
-While writer Ben Aaronovitch puts the finishing touches to the next novel in the series, The Hanging Tree, he’s teamed up with co-writer Andrew Cartmel (who was once Aaronovitch’s script editor on Sylvester McCoy’s Dr Who in the 80s) for a couple of comic collections to fill the gap.
-First up is Body Work.
+While writer Ben Aaronovitch was putting the finishing touches to The Hanging Tree, he teamed up with co-writer Andrew Cartmel (who was once Aaronovitch’s script editor on Sylvester McCoy’s Dr Who in the 80s) for a series of comic collections.
+The first up is Body Work.

 Our protagonist is Peter Grant (think Luther early on in his career), who works for the Met Police’s magic division.
 He’s our narrator in the novels, our eyes and ears.
 As he learns how the Met come to have a magic division and why, so do we.
 And as Grant goes about his police work he finds more uses for his magic.
 The medium of comics is, of course, more visual than prose, which means there’s less requirement for detailed descriptions.
 Still, what there is captures Peter Grant’s voice well.

 But where comics lose out in words they gain in pictures, with some nice clear art from Lee Sullivan.
 Just occasionally it’s a little on the sparse side, which unfortunately leaves colourist Luis Guerrero filling in extra details, and here it has a tendency to get a bit heavy-handed at times.